crkrenn/polis/README-aws-ecs-deploy.md

 # Test: local docker

 # Dev-cloud
+* write database backup
+* start assembling comments

+# someday
 * try to disable poll creation for is_owner or site_owner = false
-* TTD: build in debug; add democracygps to white list
-* TTD: pull request for gcp
+* TTD: pull request for gcp deployment
-* TTD: merge quit for now
-* TTD: merge math docs
-* write database backup
-* test embedding
-* test email, other keys
-* Run server locally
-* Run server in cloud
-* Run math in cloud
 * Update math so that polling intervals can be controlled by config variables
-* try docker-compose with server.

 # Prod-cloud